-This feature uses super resolution technology and multiple Continuous Shutter (CS) images to expand the zoom range for overall images of higher quality and clarity (page 52).
+This feature uses super resolution technology and multiple Continuous Shutter (CS) images to expand the zoom range for overall images of higher quality and clarity (page 56).

-1. In the REC mode, set the mode dial to $[]{SR}$ (Multi SR Zoom).
+1. In the REC mode, set the mode dial to [[\Psi_sR] (Multi SR Zoom).

-- Multi SR Zoom is effective when you want to capture delicate textures. - The current "Zoom (SR)" (page 52) setting is ignored when shooting with this function. - With Multi SR Zoom, the flash setting automatically becomes 🚳 (Flash Off). - The desired Multi SR Zoom effect may not be attained if the camera or subject moves during shooting. - Depending on shooting conditions and image composition, Multi SR Zoom may not be able to produce the desired result.
+- · Multi SR Zoom is effective when you want to capture delicate textures. - The current "Zoom (SR)" (page 56) setting is ignored when shooting with this function - With Multi SR Zoom, the flash setting automatically becomes (Flash Off). - The desired Multi SR Zoom effect may not be attained if the camera or subject moves during shooting. - Depending on shooting conditions and image composition, Multi SR Zoom may not be able to produce the desired result. - When shooting with this feature, "ISO 3200" cannot be selected for "ISO Sensitivity" (page 101).